Electron-molecule scattering via R-matrix variational algorithms on a quantum computer: The R-matrix method and molecular Hamiltonian

 In conventional molecular electronic structure calculations the one‐ and two‐electron integrals are computed over all space using basis functions that are typically Gaussians or Slater-type orbitals.
 For example, the one‐electron integrals have the general form

 and the two‐electron integrals are given by

 These integrals account for the full spatial extent of the electronic wave functions, ensuring that both short- and long-range interactions are included.

-In the R--matrix method the same operators appear but the integration is restricted to the inner region (typically a sphere of radius $a$ that encloses the target).
-In this case the one-electron integrals are evaluated as
+In the R--matrix inner-region problem one uses the same physical operators (kinetic energy, electron--nucleus attraction, and electron--electron repulsion), but solves them on a finite domain: all coordinate integrals are taken only over the inner region, typically a sphere of radius $a$ that encloses the target.
+In this sense, the differential and Coulomb operators are unchanged; what changes is the region of integration and the choice of basis functions and boundary treatment at $r=a$.

-with basis functions chosen to satisfy explicit boundary conditions at $r=a$ (often enforced via a Bloch operator \cite{blo57}).
-Although the mathematical form of the integrals is identical, the finite volume of integration and the adapted basis functions (especially those describing the continuum electron, known as continuum orbitals) distinguish the R--matrix inner-region approach from standard full-space calculations.
-Long-range interactions beyond $r=a$ are then treated separately in the outer region.